Skip to main content

 U.S. autism prevalence among 8-year-olds rose from 1 in 150 in 2000 to 1 in 31 in 2022.
 Source: CDC.

-The rate is not the same everywhere.
-It runs from about 1 child in 100 in parts of Texas to 1 in 19 in California, and the CDC ties much of that spread to whether a community has the clinics and specialists to diagnose children in the first place.
-A lot of the gap is about access, not about where autism actually happens.
+Rates vary widely by location, from about 1 child in 100 in parts of Texas to 1 in 19 in California.
+The CDC ties much of that gap to whether a community has the clinics and specialists to diagnose children at all, not to where autism is actually more common.

 How much does ABA therapy cost?